good-lly/latticestore-lab/JOURNAL.md

 # Build Journal

+### Day 5 & Day 6 - 2025-09-10 - FileBrowsing / upload / download / dummy user registration / etc / everything is in WIP

+After a short break in Ireland, grinding the basics again.
+File browser UI - half done.
+Upload/download with WebWorkers - works on my machine™.
+Dummy auth - exists.
+The real story: I'm sitting here implementing file uploads and realizing Yjs might be complete overkill for this.
+CRDTs are for Google Docs-style collaboration - character by character, real-time cursors.
+But we're building file sync.
+Nobody edits the same photo simultaneously in iCloud.
+They upload, download, maybe conflict once a month?
+I'm building a Ferrari engine for a pickup truck.
+Still coding (nothing's finished yet), but questioning everything.
+Do we need:
+Full CRDT merging?
+Or just last-write-wins + version history?
+Yjs's 100KB?
+Or 10 lines of timestamp/inner logic-counter comparison?
+Complex conflict resolution?
+Or just "here's both versions, you pick"?
+Tomorrow I either commit to CRDTs or rip them out entirely.
+But first, need to get this demo working enough to show someone that it's not completely broken.
+Check `/project` if you want to see the mess in progress.

 ### Day 4 - 2025-09-02 - Real-time CRDT Implementation / FileBrowser

 - Three days of CRDT libraries and I'm done.
 They're either dying, or documentation nightmares.
 I have to move on.
 Time to build on what actually works.
 Starting with the simplest possible stack: vanilla JS + AlpineJS for the UI.
 Simple vite middleware and hono, no 500MB node_modules.
 Plus just HTML that works.